jupyter4edu/jupyter-edu-book/02-why-jupyter.md

 ## Conclusions

 We hope that this chapter has illustrated that teaching with Jupyter notebooks can be valuable for you and your student.
-We have notebooks to be a tool that can increase student engagement, participation, understanding, performance, and preparation for their careers.
-These are substantial accomplished that can be achieved in a variety of disciplines and content areas.
+We have shown notebooks to be a tool that can increase student engagement, participation, understanding, performance, and preparation for their careers.
+These are substantial accomplishments that can be achieved in a variety of disciplines and content areas.
 Using several real world examples, we attempted to illustrate the numerous ways teachers are using notebooks.
 Hopefully these, when combined with the chapters that follow, will